 The home page will look similar to as given below:

 The Home page has hyperlinks to the following 4 working areas:

 Each hyperlink will open one application.
 All these four are Java applications.
 ESR and ID are swing applications.
 They are launched from the browser-based on JNLP.
 So for the first time, it takes more time as it downloads the entire library file.
 But from the second time onwards, it takes less time to launch.
 SL and CM are pure web applications and run on the browser.

 Here we design and create objects to be used in the making of an integration scenario.
 The data flow in PI will look similar to as shown below:

-We find the option to design the following
+We find the option to design the following:

--Interface objects – Service Interface, Message Type, Data Type
+- Interface objects – Service Interface, Message Type, Data Type

--Mapping objects – Operation Mapping and Message Mapping
+- Mapping objects – Operation Mapping and Message Mapping

-PI uses integration repository to design message structure for both sender and receiver systems and develop an interface message using corresponding message structures which act as a point of interaction to the outside world.
+PI uses an integration repository to design message structure for both sender and receiver systems and develop an interface message using corresponding message structures that act as a point of interaction to the outside world.
 Data type and Message type are used to simplify and modularize the design of a complex interface.

-Graphical mapping is the most used as it allows developer to map attributes of both structures graphically to pass data using service interfaces.
+Graphical mapping is the most used as it allows the developer to map attributes of both structures graphically to pass data using service interfaces.
 For the other three, we have to develop the mapping by writing code.
 If it is a single stack server, then the ABAP mapping will not be available.